[:it] [:]

 Campanine R5

 This remarkable engraved section, just above a small farmhouse, was covered by soil and vegetation.
-Today it appears like an outcrop in itself, which continues to develop the imagery of rocks 6 and 7.
+Today, it appears like an outcrop in itself, which continues to develop the imagery of Rocks 6 and 7.

-Rock 5 is characterized by the co-presence of historic and prehistoric figures in superimposition: in the upper part you can fairly clearly see figures of huts, a scene of deer hunt (very rare at Campanine), a scratched labyrinth and several warriors, attributable to the Iron Age; the central and lower sections are hard to make out because of sundry superimpositions, however you can distinguish writings in North-Etruscan characters and in Latin (“IOVIS”) and more recent Christian crosses .
-Particularly important, on the right-hand side, a figure that can be compared to the Christian iconography of the “Saint Peter” holding three keys.
+Rock 5 is characterized by the co-presence of historic and prehistoric figures, in superimposition: in the upper part you can fairly clearly see figures of huts, a scene of deer hunt (very rare in this area), a scratched labyrinth and several warriors, attributable to the Iron Age; the central and lower sections are hard to decipher because of sundry superimpositions, however, it is possible to distinguish writings in North-Etruscan characters and in Latin (“IOVIS”), and more recent Christian crosses.
+Particularly important, on the right-hand side, is an anthropomorphic figure holding three keys, that can be compared to the Christian iconography of Saint Peter.

 Campanine R6